fxlin/uva-os-main/docs/README.md

 **Q: Why am I spending all time on code details, instead of learning OS concepts?**

 I hope you attend every lecture, where we teach OS concepts.
 But if details prevent you from seeing the big picture, you are not spending enough time to master them.

+**Q: why are some lecture contents unrelated to projects?**

+Lecture contents are a superset of the knowledge needed for the projects.
+Projects can only cover a small fraction of OS contents that students should know.
+We don't have enough time.

 ## LOGISTICS